 So, we proudly present the step-by-step guide to setting up an automated cold email sequence in Woodpecker that will smoothly go out of your mailbox and actually get to your prospects.

 Remember how I wrote about why it’s a good idea to set up a separate email for outbound?
 Here’s a kind of a follow-up to that topic.
 Before you start using a newly set up mailbox for serious outbound campaigns, it’s crucial to warm it up a bit.
 At Woodpecker, we often see that totally new email addresses used for outbound without any warm-up get blocked soon after an outbound campaign is fired off.
 Here’s more about why that happens and how to avoid it.
 Check out the step by step plan on how to warm up your email address before starting a cold email campaign.

 We talk a lot about cold emails, but not so much about follow-ups.
-We carefully craft our opening message, but we don’t seem to spend the same amount of time writing the follow-ups.
+We carefully craft our opening message, but we don’t seem to spend the same amount of time writing the follow-up sales emails.

-Meanwhile, experience shows that majority of prospects reply to the second or the third message from the sequence, and not directly to the first one.
+Meanwhile, experience shows that the majority of prospects reply to the second or the third message from the sequence, and not directly to the first one.
 So we should focus on the follow-ups at least as much as we focus on the opening email.
-Here’s 5 crucial rules to keep in mind when it comes to effective email follow-up.
+Here are 5 crucial rules to keep in mind when it comes to effective follow-up sales email.